Europe 395: Division of the Roman Empire

 17 Jan 395 Division of the Roman Empire

 Possibly because of the strains of the war with Arbogast and Eugenius, Theodosius I fell ill towards the end of 394, dying in Mediolanum (Milan) on 17 January 395.
-He was succeeded in the West by his ten-year-old son Honorius and in the East by his teenage son Arcadius, at that time in Constantinople and under the influence of the prefect Rufinus.
+He was succeeded in the West by his ten-year-old son Honorius and in the East by his teenage son Arcadius, at that time in New Rome (Constantinople) and under the influence of the prefect Rufinus.
 However, the most powerful person in the Empire was now Honorius’ guardian Stilicho, who had not only been Theodosius’ magister militum praesentalis, but was married to the late emperor’s niece Serena and currently held command over both the Western and Eastern armies in Italy.
 Stilicho claimed that he had also been given guardianship of Arcadius, but this was rejected in the East, causing tension between the two regimes. in wikipedia

 17 Jan 395–15 Aug 423 Reign of Honorius